wyxfhb/jettl/doc/obsidian/1 Notes.md

 spawn and setup anemic?

+Transport Interface
+Event Transport

+Maybe have the "Msg Event Ref" in TEMPLATE Actor and some means to write to it in 'Setup.vi' SD Private 'Read Msg Event Ref.vi'

 **Messages can have outputs**

-direct call and component.

-This capability is implemented at the component level, but exposed through the interface message contract.

-Rationale: It enables wrapper actors (actors that delegate to other layered actors) to capture and reuse a callee’s output.
-For example, if an inner actor executes a method and produces analyzed data as its output, the wrapper layer can consume that output for purposes such as logging, auditing, metrics, or trace enrichment—without requiring the wrapper to re-compute or re-derive the same data.
+Rationale: It enables layered actors (actors that delegate to other layered actors) to use another inner layers output.
+For example, if an inner actor executes a method and produces analyzed data as its output, the wrapper layer can consume that output for purposes such as logging, auditing, metrics, or trace enrichment—without requiring the wrapper to re-compute or re-derive the same data or have to tell that data to a different actor.

-add read local msg set to palettes read actor too

 ---